 Heights Rescue Training Overview

-This 2 day Heights Rescue Training covers the training you are required to do under legislation, ensuring your workers are trained and skilled in Working Safely at Heights and Heights Rescue procedures.
+This 1 day Heights Rescue Training is designed to provide adequate training and instruction you are required to do under legislation, ensuring your workers are trained and skilled in basic Heights Rescue procedures.

-Our 2 day intense heights rescue training course has been constructed from collaboration of experiences across a variety of industries including rope access, mining, gas, telecommunications, tower work, construction, wind farms, emergency services and military.
+Our 1 day Heights Rescue Training course has been constructed from collaboration of experiences across a variety of industries including rope access, mining, gas, telecommunications, tower work, construction, wind farms, emergency services and military.

 - If a person conducting a business or undertaking provides a fall arrest system as a control measure.